 Note: This step is only required if you don't have a OneDrive Admin User already configured.

-- Creating and managing your Collaborate site requires a OneDrive Admin account to be configured so that FYI can create and manage your Collaborate site within Microsoft SharePoint.
-Refer to Link your OneDrive Admin Account for New Collaborate
+Creating and managing your Collaborate site requires a OneDrive Admin account to be configured so that FYI can create and manage your Collaborate site within Microsoft SharePoint.

 Step 3 - Set up Microsoft 365 for New Collaborate

 Microsoft 365 provides authentication and management of guests accessing your New Collaborate site.
+New Collaborate may not function as intended without these settings being configured correctly.

 Step 4 - Setting up Collaborate Email Templates